 Madison, WI 53703

 If approved by city staff advisors, the Office of Real Estate Services will draft the Encroachment Agreement that sets forth the requirements of the privilege, and either mail or email the document to the applicant for signature.
-After the signed Agreement is returned by the applicant, it will be circulated for signature by City staff.
+After the original signed Agreement is returned by the applicant via mail or hand-delivery, it will be circulated for signature by City staff.

-The signed Encroachment Agreement will be sent for recording with the Dane County Register of Deeds.
+The signed Encroachment Agreement will be sent for recording with the Dane County Register of Deeds and shall run with the land in perpetuity.
 After the recorded original is returned to the real estate office, a copy will be sent to the applicant.

 The Economic Development Division will monitor insurance and annual fee requirements until such time the Agreement is ever terminated.